bounswe/bounswe2025group2/README.md

      - To run the Postgres to be able to work on the Django Backend, we use `backend/genfit_django/postgres-db.yml`
      - To run the Postgres + Django to be able to work on the React frontend, we use `backend/docker-compose.yml`
      - To deploy the app by pulling images, we use `docker-compose.prod.yml`
-         - Our Github Actions workflow builds images and pushes the containers to Dockerhub, and then uses this to pull and run the latest images on our server
+         - Our Github Actions workflow builds images [`.github/workflows/deploy.yml`] and pushes the containers to Dockerhub, and then uses this to pull and run the latest images on our server.
+We also have a build-check to ensure everyone makes sure their changes will be compiled and pushed correctly [`.github/workflows/pr-check.yml`]

 - Our mobile app can be run on the emulator by following the instructions [here](https://github.com/bounswe/bounswe2025group2/tree/main/mobile_frontend)